cmosinverter/esp32-rtc-display/readme.md

 ### Setting Initial Time

 The DS3231 is initialized with a default time in the `ds3231_init()` function.
-To set a different initial time, modify the `current_time_cmd` array in the DS3231 initialization:
+To set a different initial time, modify the `current_time_cmd` array in the DS3231 initialization (2014/05/13 17:53:00 for example):

 ```c
 uint8_t current_time_cmd[8] = {